victormc13/holbertonschool-shell/init_files_variables_and_expansions/README.md

 13-print_float: script that printfs a number with two decimal places, follwed by a new line.
 	The number will be stored in the environment variable `NUM`.
 	Your script file should contain maximum 64 characters

+# 14-decimal_to_hexadecimal

+14-decimal_to_hexadecimal: script that converts a number from base 10 to base 16
+	The number in base 10 is stored in the environment variable `DECIMAL` The script should display the number in base 16, followed by a new line